canopy-js/example-workflows/README.md

 6. Pick your user or organization, then pick your repo.
 For the "Branch to deploy" option, select the `build` branch.

 7. Now your Netlify website should deploy on any change to the `build` branch, which should update on any change to the topics files on the `main` branch.

+## Electron ##

+Use `electron/electron.yml` to build Electron apps from your project.
+You must have a 1024x1024 `png` icon file in your `project/assets` directory called `electron-icon.png`.

+Warning: If you use online assets like images, these will not work in an offline electron app.
+All assets should be served locally by using a `assets` directory in the project directory, and then referencing assets with the `/_assets/` prefix from your `expl` file markdown.

 Happy editing!